MicrosoftDocs/azure-devops-docs/docs/organizations/billing/set-up-billing-for-your-organization-vs.md

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

+In this quickstart, you learn to set up billing for your Azure DevOps Services organization in advance of making purchases, so that you'll have this in place once you're ready to buy, however the preferred method is to simply make an initial purchase.
 Make a purchase in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/) to set up billing for your Azure DevOps Services organization.
 During that process we'll prompt you for an Azure subscription where charges should apply and allow you to create a new Azure subscription if you don't have one already.
-This quickstart will help you set up billing for your Azure DevOps Services organization in advance of making purchases, so that you'll have this in place once you're ready to buy, however the preferred method is to simply make an initial purchase.

 **All Azure DevOps services are billed via Azure**, and you are not required to use any other Azure services.